EdnaZhang-743/WorkSafe-Risk-Mini-Tool/README.md

-# 🦺 WorkSafe Risk Mini Tool
+# WorkSafe Risk Mini Tool #

-A **lightweight, low-code Streamlit tool** that helps safety professionals and small businesses quickly **identify, assess, control, review, and monitor** workplace musculoskeletal disorder (MSD) risks — all in an intuitive, database-free interface.
+A lightweight, low-code Streamlit tool that helps safety professionals and small businesses quickly identify, assess, control, review, and monitor workplace musculoskeletal disorder (MSD) risks — all in an intuitive, database-free interface.

 ---

-## ✨ Key Features
+✨ Key Features

 ✅ **Low-code interface** – built with Streamlit, easy to modify and maintain
 ✅ **No database installation required** – uses simple CSV import/export